DenisGorbachev/scenarios/checkmytrades.md

   * Fears that his API key will be used to place orders / initiate withdrawals

 ### Investor

+Investor is a user who want to put his capital under management of profitable trader.

 * Fears losing wealth
 * Fears investing in unprofitable traders / bots
 * Fears missing out on investing in profitable traders / bots